 Cut the suckering lateral root section from the parent plant, including any vertical feeder roots.
 Plant the root sucker at the same depth it was previously growing in a well-draining, sandy soil mixture and keep it moist and partially shaded for approximately eight weeks.

 Starting new breadfruit trees by air layering involves much less digging in the dirt.
 However, this breadfruit propagating method should only be done on young, immature breadfruit trees that are not old enough to produce fruit yet.

-First, select a stem or sucker that is at least 3-4 inches (8-10 cm.) tall.
-Find a leaf node on the top half of the stem or sucker and, with a sharp knife, remove about a 1- to 2-inch (2.5-5 cm.) tall section of the bark around the stem, just below the leaf node.
+First, select a stem or sucker that is at least 3-to 4 inches (8-10 cm.) tall.
+Find a leaf node on the top half of the stem or sucker and, with a sharp knife, remove about a 1 to 2 inch (2.5-5 cm.) tall section of the bark around the stem, just below the leaf node.
 You should remove only the bark, not cutting into the wood, but then lightly score the inner green cambium layer just beneath the bark.

 Dust this wound with rooting hormone, then quickly pack moist peat moss around it.
 Wrap clear plastic around the wound and peat moss, holding it in place around the top and bottom of the wound with rubber strips or string.
-In 6-8 weeks, you should see roots forming in the plastic.
+In six to eight weeks, you should see roots forming in the plastic.